Guiding Questions for Planning with the BC Curriculum

-There are several things to consider as you plan learning experiences based on the redesigned BC curriculum.
+There are several things to consider as you plan learning experiences based on the BC curriculum.
 You may find these questions help you to be more explicit about your thinking processes.
 Being explicit in your design thinking makes it easier for you to share your ideas with other teachers and with parents.

 You don’t need to follow this structure in a linear way, pick any of these questions and let your creative juices flow!
-Your thinking will evolve as you map out your ideas and make explicit connections to the new BC curriculum.
+Your thinking will evolve as you map out your ideas and make explicit connections to the BC curriculum.

 Subject/Course and Grade _________________________

 Rationale and Instructional Approach

 Write a short paragraph that provides a high-level description of what you want your students to learn.

 - How will this learning experience support an inquiry, problem-solving, or project-based approach to learning?

 - What will students know, do, and understand as a result of this learning experience?